GuptaAnna/15418Project/README.md

 In order to run the algorithm on a specific board input, we can encode the board input in a file.

-The layout of the file must be like:
+The layout of the file must be like: <br />
 3 <br />
 1 3 4 <br />
 2 5 6 <br />